 Thoughts on Visiting

-As Turrialba is still an under the radar town in Costa Rica, it’s an excellent choice for visitors who don’t want to go to super touristic destination and those who enjoy nature, local life and outdoor adventure.
+As Turrialba is still an under the radar town in Costa Rica, it’s an excellent choice for visitors who don’t want to go to super touristic destination.
 If you are visiting, we recommend staying a few nights so you can experience both the city, volcano and small towns in the area.

 If you like this article, follow us on Facebook for more Costa Rica travel tips and inspiration!